 This works well when the manager is himself recruiting an employee who is going to report to him but often results in many errors during mass recruitment.

-The answer is to use a well-designed combination of written assessment and automated interviews.
+The answer is to use a well-designed combination of written assessment and automated video interviews.
 This will test candidate’s proficiency in all necessary parameters along with a structured evaluation method to ensure minimum error in the process.

 What Talview offers is a scientific online interview tool which takes into account the job requirement and tries to see potential matches between candidate’s skills.
 Cutoffs can be applied for numeric scores while preferring evaluator choice can be assigned for other parameters to select the right candidate.
 Interview evaluation made easier and efficient now.